 An unfavorable outcome at a Texas Court of Appeals does not always signify the absolute end of your legal journey.
 For a select few cases, an avenue for further review exists through a Petition for Discretionary Review (PDR).
-Both the Texas Supreme Court (for civil cases) and the Texas Court of Criminal Appeals (for criminal cases) hold the power to grant a PDR, allowing them to examine your case, but securing this review is an immense uphill battle, granted only to a tiny fraction of the thousands of cases appealed each year.
+Both the Texas Supreme Court (for civil cases) and the Texas Court of Criminal Appeals (for criminal cases) hold the power to grant a petition for discretionary review, allowing them to examine your case, but as the name implies, whether the Texas Supreme Court or the Court of Criminal Appeals grants a petition for discretionary review is left up to the Court's discretion.
+As a result, even having a petition for discretionary review catch the Court's attention is an immense uphill battle, and discretionary review is granted only to a tiny fraction of the thousands of cases appealed in Texas each year.
 This is where highly specialized, strategic appellate advocacy becomes indispensable, representing perhaps your final opportunity to achieve justice.

-At Larman Law, navigating the complexities of discretionary review is a cornerstone of a statewide appellate practice.
-We understand the unique challenges and the razor-thin margin for success at this level.
+At Larman Law, navigating the complexities of a petition for discretionary review is a cornerstone of a statewide appellate practice.
+Jason Larman understands the unique challenges and the razor-thin margin for success at this level.
 Larman Law is dedicated to providing the elite legal representation required to present your case to Texas' highest courts.

 Petitions for Discretionary Review are not ordinary appeals.
 They demand an attorney with a profound understanding of the nuances of appellate jurisprudence, the ability to identify issues of statewide importance, and superior persuasive writing skills.
 Jason Larman's recognition as a Board Certified specialist in Criminal Appellate Law by the Texas Board of Legal Specialization underscores the deep expertise required for this rarefied level of appellate practice.
 This distinction is paramount when: